torchbox/wagtail-headless-preview/README.md

 HEADLESS_PREVIEW_LIVE = True
 ```

-Note: Your front-end app must be set up for live preview, a feature that usually requires [Django Channels](https://github.com/django/channels/) or other WebSocket/async library.
+Note: Your front-end app must be set up for live preview, a feature that usually requires [Django Channels](https://github.com/django/channels/) or other WebSocket/async libraries.

 ## Usage